jonfriskics/JS-SVGLibrary/README.md

 ## Status

-Draft
+**Draft**

 ## Overview

-This project is design to be completed on (Pluralsight)[https://pluralsight.com].
-To find out more see here: (https://www.pluralsight.com/product/projects)[https://www.pluralsight.com/product/projects].
+This project is design to be completed on [Pluralsight](https://pluralsight.com).
+To find out more see here: [https://www.pluralsight.com/product/projects](https://www.pluralsight.com/product/projects).

 ## Installation